 y comes first as a parameter to

-are very nice when used to fight this, but it's orthogonal to the
+arguments are very nice when used to fight this, but it’s orthogonal

 I know of surprisingly little work on the topic of “code inference” (looking for this search string on Google Scholar for example brings up very little hits), and would welcome pertinent pointers.
 There is a paper at PLDI last year, Type-Directed Completion of Partial Expressions by Daniel Perelman, Sumit Gulwani, Thomas Ball and Dan Grossman, but it is much more practically oriented: “let’s look for completions using typing hints and see how often we were right in ranking highly a suggestion to the user”.
 In the limit, you get something fuzzy and interactive and machine-learning-based, where type-correctness is just one ranking criterion among others, as you can find in Sean McDirmid’s work on touch-based programming or calls to Programming as collaborative reference, but that is not where I want to go now.
 The idea here more to study the mathematical structure of singleton types, which is quite a different subject.